netdata/learn/guides/step-by-step/step-05.md

       to: silent
 ```

-Use `netdatacli reload-health` to reload your health configuration.
+Use `killall -USR2 netdata` to reload your health configuration.
 You can add `to: silent` to any alarm you'd rather not
 bother you with notifications.

 ## Write your first health entity